huzaifa7399/email-editor-practice/README.md

-# This Is a Repo With examples for
+# This Is a Repo With examples for:

-# All React Hooks
+# - All React Hooks

-# Image crop with react-image-crop
+# - Image crop with react-image-crop

-# Drag and drop Email template editor with grapesjs
+# - Drag and drop Email template editor with grapesjs

 # Getting started